2023 Solar Incentives Guide for Salem, KS - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
-Property tax exemptions allow you to ignore the value that your solar panels add when you're calculating how much property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
+Property tax exemptions let you exclude the value added by your solar system when you calculate how much property tax you need to pay on your house.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of your solar system's cost.

-Talking to your local Salem solar panel installer is the best way to learn more about how the ITC applies to you.
+Speaking with your local Salem solar panel installation expert is the best way to understand how the ITC applies to you.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Salem solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Salem solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives